dave-hagedorn/cc-comp-test/README.md

     std::to_string(value);
 }

-// test cases can be listed standalone
+// ℹ️ [1] test cases can be listed standalone

-// test for a static_assert with a specific message MUST_STATIC_ASSERT("to_string", "only works on numbers", "type not supported") {
+// ℹ️ [2] test for a static_assert with a specific message MUST_STATIC_ASSERT("to_string", "only works on numbers", "type not supported") {
     to_string(TestCase::object);
 }

-// test that code does not static_assert MUST_COMPILE("to_string", "only works on numbers") {
+// ℹ️ [3] test that code compiles - speicifically that it does not static_assert MUST_COMPILE("to_string", "only works on numbers") {

-    // test information is passed in as a TestCase object to_string(TestCase::line);
+    // ℹ️ [4] test information is passed in as a TestCase object to_string(TestCase::line);
 }

-// alternatively, test cases can be grouped into suites TEST_SUITE("test_types", "should all pass") {
+// ℹ️ [5] alternatively, test cases can be grouped into suites TEST_SUITE("test_types", "should all pass") {

-    // arguments can be named using designated initializer synax MUST_STATIC_ASSERT(.object = "to_string",
+    // ℹ️ [6] arguments can be named using designated initializer synax MUST_STATIC_ASSERT(.object = "to_string",
                        .will = "only works on numbers",
                        .assert_with = "non-existent assert", ) {